kfarleigh/Moments/README.md

 # Summarize the outputn (after leaving python)
 python ./Summarize_Outputs.py ./
 ```
+## Contact
+If you have any questions or issues with this repository please post it on the issues page of this repository or email me at keakafarleigh@gmail.com.
+Also, if you would like to run moments but do not see the models that you want to run here feel free to reach out.

 ## Citing this repository
 If you use any of the resources from this repository please consider citing the following publications.
 The models were developed as a part of [Farleigh et al., 2021](), the optimization routine was developed by [Dr. Daniel Portik](https://github.com/dportik/moments_pipeline) and was originally published in [2017](https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.14266).